topofocus/active-orient/README.md

 #### Links

 A record in a database-class is defined by a »rid«.
-Every Model-Object comes with a handy »link«-method.
+If this is stored in a class, a link is set.
 In OrientDB links are used to realize unidirectional 1:1 and 1:n relationships.

 ActiveOrient autoloads Model-objects when they are accessed.
+Example:
-As a consequence, if an Object is stored in Cluster 30 and id 2, then "#30:2" fully qualifies the ActiveOrient::Model object.
+If an Object is stored in Cluster 30 and id 2, then "#30:2" fully qualifies the ActiveOrient::Model object and sets the link if stored somewhere.

 ```ruby
   TestLinks = r.create_class 'Test_link_class'